anuket-project/RC2/doc/ref_cert/RC2/chapters/chapter02.rst

 -  Disruptive
 -  Flaky

-It’s worth mentioning that no alpha or Flaky test can be included in Conformance as per the rules.
+It's worth mentioning that no alpha or Flaky test can be included in Conformance as per the rules.

 Conformance